Day Trip from Paris to Champagne and Reims

 The first day trip from Paris to Champagne we have to recommend takes you to two of the most famous wineries in the world.

 You will tour the only region where authentic champagne is grown.
-On this guided tour, you will learn about the cultivation and production techniques and taste various types of sparkling wines.
+On this guided tour, you will learn about the cultivation and production techniques and taste various sparkling wines.

 The expert guide will also tell you the history of the Champagne region and accompany you during the visit to the House of Moët & Chandon, the world’s largest champagne producer.